ryanorsinger/nlp-trek/v1/README.md

 	- by episode
 	- by character
 	- by season
+- Character prediction classifier
+	- Make a model that takes in text and returns a prediction of which character
 - Dialog Generator
 	- Episode generator
 	- Character based chatbot like a Picard chatbot